Be surprised: Horse Hill shows off for video promoting town trails

-Every so often, a neighbor will invite me to talk about local trails.
+Every so often, a New Hampshire neighbor will invite me to talk about local trails.
 Once I start on that topic, I don’t know when to quit.
 When we move from talk to walk, I keep going: here’s this feature, there’s that feature.
 Sometimes nature itself has to shut me up with the surprises it keeps in store.

 This week, I went with a community TV videographer to Horse Hill Nature Preserve.
 I suggested that we meet at a pond on the property, so that some springtime video footage would provide a good backdrop to the feature she was producing.